OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Other CPU architectures than x86-64_ are listed in the UEFI_specification_ section 3.5.

-The Linux boot process is explained in detail in `Guide to the Boot Process of a Linux System <https://www.baeldung.com/linux/boot-process>`_ and `Differences between grubx64 and shimx64 <https://www.baeldung.com/linux/grubx64-vs-shimx64>`_.
+The Linux boot process is explained in detail in `Guide to the Boot Process of a Linux System <https://www.baeldung.com/linux/boot-process>`_.

 When you :ref:`DHCP_server_UEFI_configuration` the client computer will download the PXE_ bootloader_ image ``BOOTX64.EFI``.